 Jennifer believes that the more we are in our bodies, the more we actually become who we are.
 She credits her own sense of balance, thriving, and joy to her daily self-practice of the very same modalities she exercises with her clients.
 Sharing the wisdom, compassion, and acceptance that ultimately arises from her practice is not only Jennifer’s profession, but also her passion.

-Jennifer’s practice is effective as a stand-alone modality, but it can also be a remarkable complement to traditional psychotherapy or allopathic medicine.
+Jennifer’s practice is effective as a stand-alone modality, but it can complement traditional psychotherapy or allopathic medicine.
 She has a special interest in working with trauma survivors and chronic conditions.
 These types of bodymind imbalances reside in deep places and it is these deep places that captivate Jennifer the most, enable her to go underneath the story, and make a healing connection.

-Jennifer gets inspiration from the wisdom and compassion that everybody possesses internally… the tender heart, the determination, and the longing of people seeking their own authenticity.
+Jennifer gets inspiration from the wisdom and compassion that she sees in everybody … their tender hearts, the determination, and the longing of people seeking their own authenticity.

-Jennifer’s Qi practice is largely informed by her scholarship with Eva Wong, Taoist and Qigong lineage holder and teacher.
-Jennifer has studied with Jin Shin Do® creator, Iona Marsaa Teeguarden.
-She undertook an in-depth apprenticeship from acupuncture and acupressure practitioner, Justin Pomeroy.
-She has also studied with Chinese medicine expert, Giovanni Maciocia, and Japanese acupuncture teacher, Stephen Brown.
+Jennifer’s Energy (Qi/Ki) practice is largely informed by her scholarship with Eva Wong, Taoist and Qigong lineage holder and teacher.
+Jennifer has studied with Jin Shin Do® creator, Iona Marsaa Teeguarden Justin Pomery (L. Ac.).
+She has also taken classes with Giovanni Maciocia, and Japanese acupuncture teacher, Stephen Brown.
+She has studied Susan Aposhyan's Body-MInd Psychotherapy and Julie Henderson's Zapchen somatic exercises.
 With long-standing ties to the Shambhala Meditation Center of Chicago, she is also an introductory meditation teacher for the Shambhala Community.
 In addition, Jennifer has been trained in Internal Family Systems and Hakomi Method for Bodyworkers

 Jennifer has had professional affiliations with The Chicago Women’s Health Center, and The University of Chicago at Illinois.
 Additionally, she has had professional affiliations with The Heartwood Center in Evanston, The Howard Brown Health Center, The Banyan Tree Program for Asian Human Services, Chicago Health Outreach, and Illinois Masonic Hospital.

-With an all-embracing and literally “hands-on” approach to the interconnectedness of the bodymind state, Jennifer is uniquely skilled at somatic release and transformative Qi work.
-In her body-mind approach, Jennifer has been influenced by the principles of Integral Theory, Systems Theory, Buddhist psychology, and Chinese medicine.
-She earnestly subscribes to the idea that interdependence happens and that our internal system works energetically as an ecological whole.
+With an all-embracing approach to the interconnectedness of the bodymind state, Jennifer is uniquely skilled at somatic release and transformative energy (Qi/Ki) work.
+In her body-mind approach, Jennifer has been influenced by somatic and embodiment practices that include.
+She subscribes to the idea that interdependence happens and that our internal system works energetically as an ecological whole.

 Growing up amid total family dysfunction and surviving her own childhood traumas, Jennifer has an exceptional appreciation of the premise that whatever impacts us psychologically is also experienced by the body.
 Having gone through her own comprehensive internal journey with a deep exploration and practice of the diverse modalities she employs today, her applied insight has led her to recognize that you can not heal for someone else what you have not healed for yourself.